-The Council has approved and adopted a code of corporate governance, which is consistent with the principles of the Chartered Institute of Public Finance and Accountancy (CIPFA), and the Society of Local Authority Chief Executives (Solace) Framework "Delivering Good Governance in Local Government".
-This statement explains how the council has complied with the code and also meets the requirements of the Accounts and Audit regulations in relation to the publication of a statement on internal control.
+The Council has a code of corporate governance which is consistent with the principles of the Chartered Institute of Public Finance and Accountancy (CIPFA), and the Society of Local Authority Chief Executives (Solace) Framework "Delivering Good Governance in Local Government".
+This statement explains how the council has complied with the code and also meets the requirements of the Accounts and Audit Regulations in relation to the publication of a statement on internal control.